F-07-J/ExOvo_Intracardiac_Method_Article/README.md

 These parameters can be adjusted based on the fluorescence strength and noise level across different image batches.

-## 2. Cell Segmentation:
+## 2. Cell_Seg_Count:

-For the cell segmentation flowing are the two methods used Cellpose and the watershed.
+The following scripts are available in the folder.

 2a.
-Cellpose based segmentation
+Otsu based

 2b.
 Otsu Thresholding based Method